AiJared/DSA_in_python/README.md

 In Linear Search Algorithm, the number of operations required to get the target given a list n is the same as the total number of the list n if the target is the last item in the list.
 When the result in worst case scenario is almost the number of n, we say that the algorithm runs in 'Linear Time'.
 This is represented as O(n) also read as **linear time**.

-The next Common Complexity you will come across is when an algorithm runs in 'Quadratic Time'.
-Quadratic means an operation is raised to the second power or something is squared.
+The next Common Complexity you will come across is when an algorithm runs in **Quadratic Time**.
+Quadratic means an operation is raised to the **second power** or something is squared.

 Let's say you and your friend are playing a 'tower defence game'.
 To start it off you are going to draw a map of a terrain, the map will be of a grid and you'll pick a random number to determine how large this grid is going to be, let's say n = 4.
 Next you need to come with the list of coordinates so that you